quixio/car-data-dashboard/README.md

 ```

 ### Local test
-Test this dashboard by running python script and going to [http://localhost/](http://localhost/) in your browser.
+Test this dashboard by running the python script and going to [http://localhost/](http://localhost/) in your browser.

 ## Quix deployment
 You can deploy this dashboard in Quix.
 Please follow our documentation [here](https://documentation.platform.quix.ai/deploy/).
 Please pay attention to **Public access** paragraph.